Trifoia/wordpress-cognito-login/README.txt

                to not redirect the user
 - "Login Link Text" - Default inner html for the login link
 - "Login Link Class" - Default class for the login link <a> tag
+- "Disable WP Login" - If the WordPress login system should be disabled and replaced with a link to the Cognito login page

 ## New User Settings
 - "Create New User" - If a new user should be created when first logging in